 Camps For Kids was founded by Marjorie Powell Allen and other community leaders, in 1981 after the federal government discontinued a program providing summer camp to children with disabilities or financial need at no cost to their families.

 In 2006 The Hallmark Corporation Foundation brought the Summer Dreams idea to Kansas City.
 Camps For Kids was selected as the lead agency for Kansas City’s Summer Dreams based on Camps For Kids 25 years of experience in assisting medically and financially disadvantaged campers.
-The Hall Family Foundation, H&R Block Foundation, Sosland Foundations, Sarli Foundation, The Menorah Heritage Foundation, The Oppenstein Brothers Foundation, and many others continue to be among the supporters of the Camps For Kids Campaign (which increased this non-profit’s reach from 7 camps in 2005 to 20 camps in 2018.)
+The Hall Family Foundation, H&R Block Foundation, Sosland Foundations, Sarli Foundation, The Menorah Heritage Foundation, The Oppenstein Brothers Foundation, and many others continue to be among the supporters of the Camps For Kids Campaign.

 It is still true today that it is difficult for many families with children who have physical or developmental issues or who are low-income to afford the cost of camp.
 Camps For Kids believes camp offers children who are financially, physically or developmentally disadvantaged opportunities to enjoy a sense of independence, enhance friendship skills, and participate in programs not otherwise available.